XpressReal/xpressreal-wiki/README.md

-# XpressReal T3 Wiki Project 📖
+# XpressReal Wiki Project 📖

-Welcome to the XpressReal T3 Wiki Project—the definitive guide for all things about XpressReal T3.
+Welcome to the XpressReal Wiki Project—the definitive guide for all things about XpressReal Single Board Computers.

-The XpressReal T3 Wiki serves as a detailed knowledge base, offering support and insights to XpressReal T3 users.
+The XpressReal Wiki serves as a detailed knowledge base, offering support and insights to XpressReal users.
 It encompasses setup instructions, troubleshooting advice, and advanced usage tips.

 ## Contributing 🤝